shaair9211/vehicle-trajectory-plotter/README.md

-# My-first-project
+# Object Tracking Program
-A computer vision algorithm that can analyze videos from Drone/UAV cameras and recognize different vehicle types, tracking their movements, and assessing their trajectories.
+A computer vision algorithm that can analyze videos and recognize different vehicle types, track their movements, and assess their trajectories.